Learning Inter-Atomic Potentials without Explicit Equivariance: Introduction

 In this paper, we introduce \textbf{TransIP} (\textbf{Trans}former-based \textbf{I}nteratomic \textbf{P}otentials), a training paradigm that achieves molecular symmetry for interatomic potentials \emph{without} imposing architectural $\mathrm{SO}(3)$ constraints.
 TransIP steers a standard transformer toward $\mathrm{SO}(3)$ equivariance via an additional contrastive objective, allowing the model to retain the scalability and hardware efficiency of attention mechanisms while learning symmetry from data.

-Our contributions are as follows: \begin{itemize} \item We propose an MLIP training pipeline with a general transformer-based model to obtain $\mathrm{SO}(3)$ equivariance through training rather than hard-wired equivariant layers. \item We introduce an architecture-agnostic contrastive loss function that promotes $\mathrm{SO}(3)$ equivariance in the embedding space of an unconstrained model.
-By aligning latent features across $\mathrm{SO}(3)$ transformations in the model's backbone, we show that TransIP scales better across different datasets and model sizes compared to traditional data augmentation techniques. \item On a diverse molecular benchmark, Open Molecules 25 \citep{levine2025openmolecules2025omol25} (that includes small organics, biomolecular fragments, electrolyte-like species), we show that TransIP outperforms data augmentation techniques often by a large margin, which might provide an alternative for the future of augmentation-based MLIP models. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We propose a single-stage MLIP training pipeline with a general transformer-based model to obtain $\mathrm{SO}(3)$ equivariance through training, rather than hard-wired equivariant layers or a separate pretraining–fine-tuning framework. \item We introduce an architecture-agnostic contrastive loss function that promotes $\mathrm{SO}(3)$ equivariance in the embedding space of an unconstrained model.
+By aligning latent features across $\mathrm{SO}(3)$ transformations in the model's backbone, we show that TransIP scales better across different datasets and model sizes compared to traditional data augmentation techniques. \item On a diverse molecular benchmark, Open Molecules 25 \citep{levine2025openmolecules2025omol25} (that includes small organics, biomolecular fragments, electrolyte-like species), we show that TransIP outperforms data augmentation techniques often by a large margin, and achieves comparable performance versus current state-of-the-art MLIP baselines. \end{itemize}